 Since the introduction of the Data Protection Act in 1998, churches must be very careful if they use still or moving images of clearly identifiable people.
-There are several issues to be aware of:
+There are several issues to be aware of

 - Permission must be obtained, via the consent form, of all children who will appear in a photograph or video before the photograph is taken or footage recorded.
 If a service is being live streamed or recorded for YouTube or any other public platform, parental permission must be obtained before a child or young person appears on screen.
 The only exception to this might be if volunteers are invited to come to any part of the church that is covered by the screen during a service.
-In this instance it is the responsibility of the leader of the service to remind the congregation that filming is in progress so should anyone not want their child's identity known can take appropriate action. - It must be made clear why that person's image is being used, what you will be using it for, and who might want to look at the pictures. - If images are being taken at an event attended by large crowds, such as a sports event, this is regarded as a public area and permission from a crowd is not necessary. - Many uses of photographs are not covered by the Data Protection Act 1998, including all photographs and video recordings made for personal use, such as a parent/carer taking photographs at school sports days or videoing a church nativity play. - Children and young people under the age of 18 should not be identified by surname or other personal details, including email, postal address or telephone number. - When using photographs of children and young people, it is preferable to use group pictures.
+In this instance it is the responsibility of the leader of the service to remind the congregation that filming is in progress so should anyone not want their child's identity known can take appropriate action.
+This is in line with the guidance as set out in the Baptist Union of Great Britain guide: Recording and Livestreaming Services: Safeguarding Guidelines for Churches. - It must be made clear why that person's image is being used, what you will be using it for, and who might want to look at the pictures. - If images are being taken at an event attended by large crowds, such as a sports event, this is regarded as a public area and permission from a crowd is not necessary. - Many uses of photographs are not covered by the Data Protection Act 1998, including all photographs and video recordings made for personal use, such as a parent/carer taking photographs at school sports days or videoing a church nativity play. - Children and young people under the age of 18 should not be identified by surname or other personal details, including email, postal address or telephone number. - When using photographs of children and young people, it is preferable to use group pictures.